Tabular Model Data Access

 Tabular model databases in Analysis Services can be accessed by most of the same clients, interfaces, and languages that you use to retrieve data or metadata from a multidimensional model.
 For more information, see Multidimensional Model Data Access (Analysis Services - Multidimensional Data).

-This topic describes the clients, query languages, and programmatic interfaces that work with tabular models.
+This article describes the clients, query languages, and programmatic interfaces that work with tabular models.

 The following Microsoft client applications support native connections to Analysis Services tabular model databases.